rmarting/rhdh-exercises/README-gitlab.md

             clientSecret: ${AUTH_GITLAB_CLIENT_SECRET}
 ```

-Notice that we set the `signInPage` to gitlab, the default is github.
+Notice that we set the `signInPage` to `gitlab`, the default is `github`.

-To disable guest login set the environment to production add the new secret to the backstage manifests:
+To disable guest login set the `environment` to `production` add the new secret to the backstage manifests:

 ```yaml
 spec: